Metro-Detroit Association for Infant Mental Health

 MD-AIMH seeks to promote and support nurturing relationships for all infants in the Metropolitan Detroit area.
 This area generally includes Wayne, Oakland and Macomb counties, though we welcome all who wish to join, participate, and receive chapter membership benefits, including discounts at local trainings and a subscription to our eblast newsletter, The Infant Voice.
 Our chapter hosts three to four general event meetings each year including an annual Movie Night, offering a chance to view and discuss a carefully selected - infant mental health relevant - film.

 In addition to the regularly scheduled community-based events, we work with the Merrill-Palmer Skillman Institute to conduct trainings that range from two-day intensives to a series of six day-long events, each offering CEU credits.
 Our annual Bowlathon, Bowling for Babies, raises the funds that make it possible to bring in expert speaker-trainers for these events, while keeping costs extremely low, particularly for MD-AIMH members.
-The final event each program year is our Annual June Banquet, an evening for members and guests to share fine food and to celebrate the work of this year's recipient of the Esther Dean Callard Award, given to one who has demonstrated outstanding service to and/or on behalf of infants and families in the Metro-Detroit area.
+The final event each program year is our Annual June Banquet, an evening for members and guests to share fine food and to celebrate their work.
+Every other year, we also recognize and celebrate recipient of the Esther Dean Callard Award, given to one who has demonstrated outstanding service to and/or on behalf of infants and families in the Metro-Detroit area.